The Kay Schmidt Young Economic Scholarship

 The Kay Schmidt Scholarship will provide $1,000 cash scholarship (in the form of a personal check) to one Colorado high school junior or senior who has taken a high school economics class.
 Sponsoring teacher will receive an award of $250.

 The recipient of this scholarship will be selected by a committee of economic and business professionals and will be judged on the applicant’s ability to demonstrate insight into an economic way of thinking.
-Essays with a compelling personal voice have the greatest chance of selection.
-Applicants must respond to the essay prompt provided and incorporate one or more of the three basic economic principles mentioned.
+Essays that convey a deep understanding of economic principles and that have a compelling personal voice have the greatest chance of selection.
+Applicants must frame their essay in response to the prompt provided.

 Who is Kay Schmidt?